forseti-security/forseti-security/docs/inventory/README.md

 It's straightforward to add a new resource to inventory for collection.
 This workflow is designed to be generic across resource types.

-1. Define a new table schema for the 'flattended' data you need to store.
+1. Define a new table schema for the 'flattened' data you need to store.
 Each relevant field of data you retrieve from an API should correspond to a column in the table schema.

 2. Define a new table schema for the 'raw data you need to store.
 Additionally, we aim to store the raw API data as json to assist troubleshooting.

-Once you've completed these steps create a Pull Request ([example](https://github.com/GoogleCloudPlatform/forseti-security/pull/159)).
+Once you've completed these steps create a [Pull Request](https://help.github.com/articles/creating-a-pull-request/) ([an example PR](https://github.com/GoogleCloudPlatform/forseti-security/pull/159)).

 3. Once the database PR is merged create a [pipeline](/google/cloud/security/inventory/pipelines/) to fetch your data.
 This possibly requires adding new API support, and different authentication.
 If your change does not require adding new API support you can skip step 4.